STORY BEHIND THE PHOTOS

 THE “SONDER EXPERIENCE” & SAMPLE PHOTOS

 As you can imagine, documenting a wedding day in a true photojournalistic fashion is not easy.
-I can’t just plop you in front of perfect window light and tell you to look over your left shoulder as someone laces up your dress.
-Or tell you to stand in front of a window, staring GQ/Vogue style out at Philadelphia while you adjust your bowtie or play with your ring.
+I can’t just plop you in front of perfect window light and tell you to look over your left shoulder as someone laces up your dress and BOOM, social media worth photo.
 That would not be telling YOUR story.
 That would be telling MY interpretation of what a wedding should look like.
-Or creating you a Pinterest board.
+It’s also just recreating what 99% of the wedding photos out there look like already.

 This photo may be my favorite photograph I’ve ever taken.
 It’s far from a “perfect” photograph.
 But that is so irrelevant when you understand the photograph itself.
 During one of our calls, it came up that this was the church Drew’s parents had got married in.
 It’s also the church they went to as a family growing up.
 Sadly, her mother had passed away before the wedding.
 But she mentioned to me how her and her father both felt like her mom was always looking down on them when they were in this church.